mit1mit1/devopscons22syd/notesMd/softwareArchitecture/microfrontends.md

 ## Definitions

 You may be thinking, "Microservice", "Microfrontend" - potato potato?
-And you'd be right.
+And you'd be right (sort-of).

 The concept of latter emerged in the wake of former.
 Microservices were gaining popularity, companies were splitting their backends into team-managed bite-size chunks - but often the UI got left as a huge monolith.